aflavors/code-refactor/README.md

 - The CSS is linked using an external style sheet

 ### Credits
 Refactored by @aflavors.
-Feel free to contact me!
+Feel free to contact me! :v: